-Issued by the Hong Kong bureau of the Xinhua News Agency, this badge commemorates the 20th anniversary of Mao's New Year message for 1949.
+Issued by the Hong Kong bureau of the Xinhua News Agency, the badge at left commemorates the 20th anniversary of Mao's New Year message for 1949.
 Written on 30th December 1948 and entitled "Carry through the revolution to the end", Mao's message urged the Chinese people to resist Chiang Kai-shek's call for peace talks and to completely overthrow the Guomindang government.
 The text of the message was subsequently included in the Selected Works vol.4.

 h.
 35mm w.
 35mm 5.1g

 The star-topped structure on this anepigraphic badge is undoubtedly a transmission tower for radio and/or television.
 The skyline of high-rise buildings and suspension bridge is suggestive of Shanghai but may well be generic.
 Whatever the location, the "message" is the importance of broadcasting in spreading Mao Zedong Thought.

 The TV broadcast tower shown in the background of this Spring Thunder badge was situated on Huanzhong Middle Road, Guangzhou.